As an affiliate, we earn from qualifying purchases made on our website.

 One of the other benefits of hitting the ball straighter is the increased distance.
 Just think about how much your shots are curving.
 Instead of having your ball curve 30 yards right, having it fly straight could potentially add 30 more yards.

 Learn More: Are you curious about why lower spinning balls go straighter?
-Click here to find out do low spin golf balls go straighter?
+Read our guide HERE that goes more in-depth.

 The reason your golf ball spins to the right is that you have an out-to-in swing path through impact.
 Imagine a clock, an out-to-in swing path would be when your club travels from 5 o’clock to 11 o’clock.